gongbaodd/gongbaodd.github.io/_docs/2025/08/06/RayFoil.md

     alt: "playing efoils"
 }
 ---

-# RayFoil
+# 🏄‍♂️ RayFoil Adventure

-Summer is so short in Tallinn, right now, it is below 20 degrees now.
-This Monday, when it is still over 20 degrees.
-I found this efoil experience on [fienta](https://fienta.com/et/s/ray-foil-efoili-surfitreening-iglupargis-noblessner-tallinn).
+Summer in Tallinn is so short… it’s already below 20°C! 🌬️ But this Monday, when it was still over 20°C, I stumbled upon this **efoil experience** on [Fienta](https://fienta.com/et/s/ray-foil-efoili-surfitreening-iglupargis-noblessner-tallinn).

-It is simpler than I thought.
-There is a hand hold controller, you can control it to accelerate or decelerate.
-The efoil will lift you up when you reach a certain speed.
-It is very fun, but I am not good at it, I fell into the water many times.
+It was **way simpler than I expected**.
+There’s a hand-held controller to speed up or slow down.
+Once you hit a certain speed, the efoil lifts you above the water — it feels like flying! 🚀

+Super fun… though I’m definitely not a pro yet 😅.
+Fell into the water more times than I’d like to admit 💦.